Topics Map > Majors and Degrees

 In all cases, suspending admissions or discontinuing an academic program requires the same open and transparent process, widespread communication, documentation of concurrence by other interested and affected units, and participation in shared governance as is required to gain approval for a new program.
 Planning and proposal development will involve consultation and communication with a wide range of academic, administrative, and student support units.
 During their lifespan, academic programs become integrated with other academic programs and student services.
 The suspension of a degree/major must be managed so as to minimize any potentially adverse impact on students, on applicants admitted to the program, and on faculty and staff.
 Appropriate and timely notice must be given to all interested groups.
 Throughout the planning process faculty and staff should consult with their dean's office, the director of Academic Planning and Institutional Research, the Registrar’s Office, the Graduate School, the Office of Undergraduate Advising, student governance groups, and others.

-Proposals to suspend admissions to, discontinue, or restructure academic programs are:
+Approval steps to suspend admissions to, discontinue, or restructure academic programs are:

 - The academic unit (department) that owns the degree/major reviews and approves the proposal.